Saturday, July 1, 2017

 10:00am - 5:00pm

 (Saturday, July 1) The Farmers’ Museum in Cooperstown marks Independence Day weekend with the sounds of 1845.
 Hear the muskets blast with our militia muster and hear history happen.
-First, hear Frederick Douglass' famous "History is a Weapon" Speech.
-In 1852, almost ten years before the Civil War was fought, Frederick Douglass made an eloquent and passionate speech about what freedom meant for the slave.
-Join Douglass, as portrayed by one of the Museum’s Templeton Players, in his plea for freedom and justice.
-(Presented Saturday, July 1 at noon.
-Other dates include July 2, 4, 8, and 9 at noon).
-Then hear a reading of the Declaration of Independence on the historic village green (Saturday, July 1 and Tuesday, July 4 at 1:00 pm).
-There will be traditional music during the day and food available.
+Hear a reading of the Declaration of Independence on the historic village green (Saturday, July 1 and Tuesday, July 4 at 1:00 pm).
+There will also be traditional music during the day and food available.
+See full schedule below.

-Actual National Holiday: The museum celebrates Independence Day on Saturday, July 1 but will also be open Tuesday, July 4 with a reading of the Declaration of Independence on the historic village green at 1:00 pm.
+Actual National Holiday (July 4): The museum celebrates Independence Day on Saturday, July 1 but will also be open Tuesday, July 4 with a reading of the Declaration of Independence on the historic village green at 1:00 pm.
 You'll also find music and food available.

 The museum is open every day this summer from 10 am–5 pm.
 Admission: Adults and juniors (13-64): $12.00; seniors (65+): $10.50; youth (7-12): $6.00; children (6 and under): free.
 Members are always admitted free, as are active-duty and retired career military.

 Through Labor Day, active-duty military and up to five family members are admitted free, through the Blue Star Museum program.